kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 > Cloud = a server, somewhere;
 > Edge = a server, close to you;
 > Edge functions = serverless functions run at the Edge;
+>
+> Edge functions without the database in the same place aren't providing meaningful improvements.
+Most data is not globally replicated.
+So running compute in many regions, which all connect to a us-east database, made no sense.

 So what JS engines/runtimes do we have now?
 - Three main engines: V8 (Chromium), SpiderMonkey (Firefox), JavaScriptCore (Safari)